Numerical Optimization of Eigenvalues of Hermitian Matrix Functions: Numerical Experiments

-of various sizes where $P_n$ is an $n\times n$ matrix obtained from a finite difference discretization of the Poisson operator, and $R_n$ is a random $n\times n$ matrix with entries selected from a normal distribution with zero mean and unit variance.
-This is a carefully chosen challenging example, as $\lambda_1(\theta)$ has many local maxima.
-The largest four eigenvalues of ${\mathcal A}(\theta)$ are displayed in Figure \ref{fig:f_numrad} on the left when $n = 100$.
-The number of local maxima typically increases as the size of the input matrix increases.
-Note that the largest four eigenvalues do not intersect each other, consequently all of them are analytic for this particular example.
-The plot of the second derivative is also given in Figure \ref{fig:f_numrad} on the right.
-For the particular example the second derivative varies in between -49 and 134, and $\| A_{100} \| = 241$.
+of various sizes, where $P_n$ is an $n\times n$ matrix obtained from a finite difference discretization of the Poisson operator, and $R_n$ is a random $n\times n$ matrix with entries selected from a normal distribution with zero mean and unit variance.
+This is a carefully chosen challenging example, as $\lambda_n(\theta)$ has many local minima (see Figure \ref{fig:f_numrad_Poisson}).

-The number of function evaluations by our one-dimensional algorithm applied to calculate $r(A_n)$ for $n = 100, 400, 900$ are summarized in Table \ref{tab:iter_cpu}.
-The cpu-times in seconds are also provided in Table \ref{tab:iter_cpu} in paranthesis.
-We set $\gamma = \| A_n \|$ for each $A_n$, even though this is a gross over-estimate.

-Smaller $\gamma$ values obviously require fewer function evaluations.
-For instance for the last line in Table \ref{tab:iter_cpu} we choose $\gamma = \| A_{900} \| = 2689$, whereas in reality the second derivative never drops below $-300$.
-Thus choosing $\gamma = 300$ yields exactly the same numerical radius value for $\epsilon = 10^{-12}$ but after 41 function evaluations and 88 seconds of cpu-time (instead of 119 function evalutions and 267 seconds).
-But it may be difficult to know such a value of $\gamma$ in advance.

-The notable thing from Table \ref{tab:iter_cpu} is that the asymptotic rate of convergence appears to be linear, i.e., every two decimal digit accuracy requires about ten additional iterations.
-For instance the number of iterations required by the Piyavskii-Shubert algorithm applied to calculate $r(A_n)$ for $n = 100$ to reach $\epsilon = 10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}$ accuracy are listed in Table \ref{tab:Piyavskii-Shubert}.

-The Piyavskii-Shubert algorithm requires a global Lipschitz constant for the eigenvalue function.
-Here we choose it as $\gamma = \| A_{100} \|$, i.e., the expression (\ref{eq:num_rad_1der}) implies that in the worst case the derivative of the eigenvalue function can be as large as $\| A_{100} \|$.
-Clearly Table \ref{tab:Piyavskii-Shubert} indicates sub-linear convergence for the Piyavskii-Shubert algorithm.
-Significantly more iterations are required to reach $10^{-3}$ accuracy from $10^{-2}$ as compared to the number of iterations required to reach $10^{-2}$ accuracy from $10^{-1}$ accuracy.
-For the optimization of a Lipschitz continuous function with Lipschitz constant $\gamma$ the first thing that comes to mind is a brute-force grid search.
-The idea is to split an interval of length $\ell$ containing a global minimizer or global maximizer into equal sub-intervals each of length $\ell (\gamma / (2\epsilon))$.
-Then evaluating the function at all grid-point and taking the smallest would guarantee that error cannot exceed $\epsilon$.
-For $A_{100}$ this naive idea would require more than $10^{14}$ function evaluations with $\epsilon = 10^{-12}$.

-The algorithm described in \cite{Mengi2005} for the numerical radius is one of the most reliable techniques at a reasonable cost at the moment.
-It is not based on derivatives, rather it is based on finding the level sets of $\lambda_1\left( \theta \right)$.
-The results for the numerical radius of $A_n$ listed in the last column of Table \ref{tab:iter_cpu} match with the algorithm in \cite{Mengi2005} up to 12 decimal digits.
-But the specialized algorithm in \cite{Mengi2005} appears to be slower as indicated by Table \ref{tab:num_rad_levelset}.